 First, your logo.
 Your logo is the face of your brand.
 It’s the visual representation of everything you want your customers to remember about your business.
 It should be displayed consistently and often.
 Most brands develop guidelines for how their logo should be used so that customers see what they expect to see whenever they encounter your branding in the wild.

 This is the bar at the top of your website that contains text links to the pages of your website.
 Designing effective navigation means taking into consideration the journey of each user and audience that frequents your website.
+It needs to be logical and easy-to-use.

 - Buy Now